coglabuzh/online-exps/CONTRIBUTING.md

 4. Make changes

-- Make frequent, small commits
+- Make frequent, small commits.
 - Regularly pull the latest changes from the dev branch to stay updated, especially if your PR takes time.
+- Any new user-facing function you add must be added as a default export to `src/index.ts` in order to be accessible for library users.

 5. Pull request